agregson/fitzlab/protocol_bacterial_mv.md

     1. Fill tubes leaving only a few millimeters of empty space.
     2. Tubes must be weighed within 0.1 – 0.2 g

-20. Spin samples in ultracentrifuge, 16,000 g (??
-RPM with SW 41 Ti) for 30 minutes at 4 degrees C.
+20. Spin samples in Sorval Legend XTR, 16,000 g (9,750 RPM with F13-14-50cy) for 30 minutes at 4 degrees C.
-    1. This is saved as Program ? on the Optima L-70k Ultracentrifuge
+    1. This is saved as Program ? on the Sorval Legend XTR centrifuge
     2.  *Pellet* after this step contains the membrane vesicles.
     3. Discard the supernatant.
-	4. Wash 2
+	4. Wash 2 completed

+21. Using serological pipet, resuspend pellet in 200-400 mcL of 50 mM HEPES

 21. Determine membrane vesicle protein content using a (Micro) BCA protein assay reagent kit using the NanoDrop.